Ida B. Wells: Early career and anti-segregation activism

 Soon after moving to Memphis, Tennessee, Wells was hired in Woodstock by the Shelby County school system.
 During her summer vacations, she attended summer sessions at Fisk University, a historically Black college in Nashville, Tennessee.
-She also attended Lemoyne-Owen College, a historically Black college in Memphis.
+She also attended LeMoyne–Owen College, a historically Black college in Memphis.
 She held strong political opinions and provoked many people with her views on women's rights.
 At the age of 24, she wrote: "I will not begin at this late day by doing what my soul abhors; sugaring men, weak deceitful creatures, with flattery to retain them as escorts or to gratify a revenge."

-On May 4, 1884, a train conductor with the Chesapeake & Ohio Railroad ordered Wells to give up her seat in the first-class ladies car and move to the smoking car, which was already crowded with other passengers.
-The previous year, the United States Supreme Court had ruled against the federal Civil Rights Act of 1875 (which had banned racial discrimination in public accommodations).
+On September 15, 1883, and again on May 4, 1884, a train conductor with the Chesapeake and Ohio Railway ordered Wells to give up her seat in the first-class ladies car and move to the smoking car, which was already crowded with other passengers.
+In 1883, the United States Supreme Court had ruled against the federal Civil Rights Act of 1875 (which had banned racial discrimination in public accommodations).
 This verdict supported railroad companies that chose to racially segregate their passengers.
-When Wells refused to give up her seat, the conductor and two men dragged her out of the car.
+When Wells refused to give up her seat on September 15, the conductor and two men dragged her out of the car.
 Wells gained publicity in Memphis when she wrote a newspaper article for The Living Way, a Black church weekly, about her treatment on the train.
 In Memphis, she hired an African-American attorney to sue the railroad.
-When her lawyer was paid off by the railroad, she hired a White attorney.
+When her lawyer was paid off by the railroad, she hired a white attorney.